-On paper, some might say this brand is doomed.
-Over 50 years with no major name or logo change; a business reliant on hourly workers serving unique configurations in diverse locations; a product requiring complicated supply chains driving worldwide consistency.
+On paper, some might say this brand is doomed: Over 50 years with no major name or logo change, a business reliant on hourly workers serving unique configurations in diverse locations, and a product requiring complicated supply chains to drive worldwide consistency.

 And yet, Starbucks coffee is thriving.

-The Starbucks fall launch (including all things PSL) garnered its highest week of sales, ever.
-More than half of the customer base is Millennial or Gen Z – in fact its highest generational brand affinity is with Gen Z. Starbucks has 1 in every 10 Americans as a Rewards member, and those members over 50% of all U.S. transactions.
+The Starbucks fall launch (including all things PSL) garnered its highest week of sales ever.
+More than half of the customer base is Millennial or Gen Z – in fact, its highest generational brand affinity is with Gen Z. One in every 10 Americans is a Starbucks Rewards member, and those members account for more than 50% of all U.S. transactions.

 All this can be found in the 2022 Investor Day presentation decks, free to download at the link below – and many thanks to Jason B. for originally sharing this into my feed.
 Reading through the materials, I’m finding three key themes: